tieto-public-cloud/terraform-tietoevry-azure-monitoring/README.md

 ## General information
 This repository contains a set of Terraform modules:
-* `monitoring` - the main module referencing/using all other submodules.
+* `monitoring` - a module deploying an opinionated monitoring/alerting set-up on the provided LAW instance.
-* `tagging_logicapp` - a module deploying Azure Logic App reading resource tags from subscriptions and submitting them to LAW.
+* `tagging_logicapp` - a module deploying an Azure Logic App reading resource tags from subscriptions and submitting them to LAW.
+* `snow_logicapp` - a module deploying an Azure Logic App that converts AzureCommonAlert event to ServiceNow events.

 Unless you know exactly what you are doing, you should use these modules as shown in the example provided in the root of this repository.